WaylandProject/v-rpc/src/js/ragemp/README.md

 vrpc.callClientAsync('ping', true);
 ```

-For a full overview of the exported methods see **Exported methods** section of this file.
+For a full overview of the exported methods of `vrpc` see **Exported methods** section of this file.

 #### Browser (Cef)